 While CBD studies in fibromyalgia patients are lacking, other laboratory studies using animals and brain tissue has led to some promising insights.

-In both mice and rats, CBD can protect the animals from brain inflammation which is part of what causes brain damage, memory problems, and fibro fog is seen in human patients. ⁸ CBD seems to reduce the activity of certain neurons in the brain, preventing them from triggering the development of chronic pain. ⁹
+In both mice and rats, CBD and THC can protect the animals from brain inflammation which is part of what causes brain damage, memory problems, and fibro fog is seen in human patients. ⁸ CBD seems to reduce the activity of certain neurons in the brain, preventing them from triggering the development of chronic pain. ⁹

 CBD has also been shown to lower the stress response in mice, and previous research has shown that chronic stress could trigger the development of fibromyalgia. ¹⁰ ¹¹